kineticstoolkit/kineticstoolkit_doc/src/python_lists_slicing_exercise2.md

 # Exercise: Slicing lists 2

-Let's get back to the spatial parameters of gait measured in [previously](python_lists_indexing_exercise1.md).
+Let's get back to the spatial parameters of gait measured [previously](python_lists_indexing_exercise1.md).
 For a given participant, we recorded this `y`:

 ```{code-cell}
 # y-coordinates of each heel strike, in meters